Cancer-Causing Sunscreen Attorneys in Texas

 Using a product intended to keep you safe from the sun’s harmful rays, like sunscreen and other sun care products, should be a no-brainer.
 But when the dangerous chemical benzene is added to the mix, sunscreen products can cause deadly cancer as a consequence.

 Cancer is a serious, sometimes grave condition.
 Any choices you make regarding the treatment of your cancer will be among the most important in your life.
 Additionally, if you choose to file a lawsuit about the cause of your cancer, the selection of your attorney will be important.
 Choosing a legal team that understands what you’re going through and that is motivated to help you win the compensation you deserve is integral.
 Our experienced, knowledgeable, and compassionate attorneys at Herrman & Herrman, P.L.L.C. have handled numerous product liability lawsuits and cases.
 We serve the greater Rio Grande Valley area and all of Texas.
-Our law firm has offices in Corpus Christi, McAllen, Brownsville, Houston, and San Antonio.
+Our law firm has offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth, TX.

 We have helped individuals and families throughout the state of Texas gain justice for the negative externalities of medicines, drugs, lawn care products, cleaning instruments, and other household products.
 We know that you and your family’s health come first, so if you’ve been harmed, you deserve to get justice in the court room with the help of our experienced team of attorneys.